Author guidelines

 IUPAC recommendations for the naming of compounds and physical quantities should be strictly followed.
 Avoid the use of the same abbreviation for different quantities.
 SI units, or other permissible units, should be used.
 The designation of physical quantities must be in italic throughout the text (including figures, tables and equations), whereas the units are in upright letters.
 They should be in Calibri font.
 In graphs and tables, the presentation of the numeric values of the variables should be mathematically correct (example: j / A m-2, m / kg, T / K…).
 However, if the full name of a physical quantity is unavoidable, it should be given in upright letters and separated from the unit by a comma (example: Pressure, kPa; Temperature, K; Current density, mA cm-2…).
 Any other designations are not acceptable.
 If the quantity presented at the graph axis or in the table heading requires additional explanations, this should be given in the caption or table title or footnote.

-Latin words should be typed in italic, as for example: i.e. in vivo, etc.
+Latin words should be typed in italic, for example: i.e. in vivo, etc.

 First page

-It should contain clear and concise Title in bold letters (limited to 10 words).
-The use of abbreviations, symbols and formulae has to be avoided.
+It should contain a clear and concise Title in bold letters (limited to 10 words).
+The use of abbreviations, symbols, and formulae should be avoided.

-- Authors’ names with full first name and initials of further names separated by a space followed by surname.
-If the authors are from different institutions, the author’s affiliation should be indicated by an Arabic number placed in superscript after the surname.
+- Authors’ names with full first name and initials of further names separated by a space, followed by surname.
+If the authors are from different institutions, their affiliations should be indicated by an Arabic number placed in superscript after their surnames.
 Use the asterisk(s) to denote the corresponding author(s).

 - Abstract: The abstract must be structured, under the following sub-headings, up to 250 words: (i) Background and Purpose - This must indicate why the study was performed and what scientific questions that the study was intended to answer, (ii) Experimental Approach - This should outline what experimental methods were used.
 Details on media, buffers, drug concentrations, time points, statistics, etc., could be omitted unless they are important in relation to the question that was addressed, (iii) Key Results - The main results relevant to the question addressed should be summarized without quantitative and detailed elaboration, (iv) Conclusion - Summarize the main implications that follow from the results, while mentioning important shortcomings, if any.
 This paragraph must clearly spell out in what ways the work has advanced knowledge in the field.

-The main text should have the form: Introduction, Material and methods, Results, Discussions, Conclusions, References, Figures, Legends.
+The main text should follow the standard format: Introduction, Materials and Methods, Results, Discussion, Conclusions, References, Figures, and Legends.

 Subsection headings should be given in separate lines and typed in italic small letters.

-- Introduction should include the aim of the research and a concise description of the topic with appropriate references to related studies.
+- The introduction should include the research aim and a concise description of the topic, accompanied by relevant references to related studies.

-- Experimental section should give the clear and reproducible details about experimental work and methods applied as well as details of the instruments used.
+- The experimental section should provide clear and reproducible details about the experimental work and methods applied, as well as information on the instruments used.

-- Results and discussion should include the results obtained and their significance discussed and compared to relevant literature data.
-Separating Results and Discussion into the separate subsecions is acceptable.
+- The Results and discussion should include the results obtained and their significance, which is discussed and compared to relevant literature data.
+Separating Results and Discussion into separate subsections is acceptable.

-- Conclusion section should briefly summarize the main outcomes of the paper and future perspective of the research.
+- The conclusion section should briefly summarise the main outcomes of the paper and the future perspective of the research.

 References

 References should be numbered sequentially as they appear in the text.
-Endonte reference formatting style is available for download.
+EndNote reference formatting style is available for download.
 Mendeley users could use this style for reference formatting.

 Reference numbers should be placed in square brackets [ ] and placed before the punctuation.
-In the reference list, they should be in normal position following the corresponding number in square brackets and ended by a full stop.
+In the reference list, they should be in normal position, following the corresponding number in square brackets, and ended with a full stop.
 Reference entry must not be formatted using Carriage returns (enter key) or multiple space key.
 The formatting of references to published work should be as follows:

 - Proceedings: [4] A.B.
 Surname1, C.D.
 Surname2, Name of the Conference or Symposium, Title of the Proceeding, Place of the Conference, Country, Year, p.
 100 (or abstract No.).